 Anatomy Training Programme Details

 Of the four modules included in the course, two are offered each year, but they can be done individually.
 This allows you to personalise your programme to fit in with your own biomedical research and teaching demands.
 The centralised online resource and course syllabus allow you to work at your own pace with a mentor at your home institution.
-Mentors and trainees then gather in the summer for a one-week intensive course at Oxford University to solidify the concepts developed at home and to qualify for a certificate.
+Mentors and trainees then gather in the summer for a one-week intensive course at Cambridge University to solidify the concepts developed at home and to qualify for a certificate.

 Please review the following overviews prior to applying for the programme: